 Amongst industrial warehouses and businesses in Portland lies a handful of distilleries which produce an array of unique liquors.
 This, frequently visited, area is known as Distillery Row and once you get tired of the downtown pubs, you must venture to drink at a Portland Distillery.

-It’s just one of the many cool things to do in Portland.
+It’s just one of the many top things to do in Portland.

 This is perfect because vodka is that liquor.
 The one I vowed to never drink straight up again after an eventful evening at a comedy club that ended up with the bathroom stall spinning.

 Twenty years later the promise I made to myself will be broken.
 At a Portland distillery.

 We entered what appeared to be the side door of a warehouse and the production lines were busy at work, bottling booze.
 In the corner, with a clear view of manufacturing, there was a small bar where tastings were just five bucks.
 Time to belly up.

 We allowed the staff to select our five liquors for tasting, each of which was served in the tiniest plastic cup.
 No more than an ounce.

 The miniscule size would surely prevent any room from spinning in the future.
 Phew.

 Of all the liquors tasted at this Portland Distillery, the Hot Monkey Vodka was a contender for the best soley because of its name, but the Ginger Liqueur was my favorite.
 Probably because it did not contain the word ‘Vodka’ in its name.